MishC/employee-polls/README.md

 F.e. name: `sarahedo` password: `password123`

+Please read the full task describtion in [https://github.com/MishC/employee-polls/tree/main/src#readme]( here )

 ### What must be updated

 1. Test files with Jest to catch possible errors.

 2. To set up SQLite database to store questions and answers in backend.
+Now "fake database" where all data exist permanently are in the file employee-polls/src/backend/_DATA.js

 ### `npm start`